To define the policies that apply to Student Accounts held by the Bursar’s Office for Mitchell College and Thames at Mitchell College students.

 Waivers must be completed online through Mitchell College via Broker Linked Website.

-New students accepted for the subsequent fall semester are required to submit a deposit by May 1st of each year, which becomes non-refundable after May 1st.
+New students accepted for the subsequent fall semester are required to submit a non-refundable deposit by May 1.

 Part-time students are required to pay at the time of registration.